Daniel-Liu-c0deb0t/Java-Fuzzy-Search/README.md

 ```
 The template file contains 4 lines, each corresponding to a line in a read.
 It represents how each read should be partitioned by specifying patterns that should match a corresponding location in the read.
 If the input file contains more that four lines, then the template file will be repeatedly applied for every four lines in the input file.

 There are three types of patterns that serve as building blocks in the template file, with each occurrance and their parameters enclosed in `{}`s.
-The `r` type and the `i` type represents a repeating, fixed length pattern and a repeating, interval length pattern, respectively.
+The `r` type and the `i` type represents a repeating, fixed-length pattern and a repeating, interval-length pattern, respectively.
 Their patterns are unordered sets of characters, and they match contiguous sequences of characters in the text that only contain characters in the set.
 The pattern can be omitted to match any character.
 Also, `i` type patterns can match sequences of any length if the length parameter is omitted. `f` type patterns are patterns that require fuzzy searching.
 In this case, it allows a maximum of 1 edit between the text and the pattern string to count as a match, and the pattern strings are from the `barcodes.txt` file:

 **barcodes.txt**
 ```